 The police raid on Economy Printing had cleared by 5:00 a.m.
-Detroit police, knowing they had just ripped open a bee hive on 12th Street, decided to abandon the area believing it was there presence that was antagonizing the crowd and with their presence removed the crowd would eventually break up and go home.
+Detroit police, knowing they had just ripped open a Hornet's nest on 12th Street, decided to abandon the area believing it was there presence that was antagonizing the crowd and with their presence removed the crowd would eventually break up and go home.

 Unlike the 43’ riot, the 67’ riot was aimed not so much at skin color as at color television sets.

-During the first 19 hours of the riot the police department logged 900 calls and scout car runs.
+During the first 19 hours of the riot, the police department logged 900 calls and scout car runs.
 An estimated 10,000 people were ripping Detroit apart like a great piñata, looting stores from Livernois on the west to Conner on the east.
 While the first day was devastating, the worst was yet to come.
 The riot would rage for the next four days, finally blowing itself out on Thursday.
-Detroit had gone from being the Model city of race relations and opportunity to the poster child for anarchy physically resembling a bombed out Stalingrad of 1943.
+Detroit had gone from being the Model city of race relations and opportunity to the poster child for anarchy, physically resembling a bombed out Berlin of 1945.

-As the afternoon progressed, Detroit police began to arrest looters actually caught in the act of stealing, in droves.
-As night approached and with it the cover of darkness, the looting progressed dramatically.
-Many who had never stolen in their life felt prompted by this unique opportunity, the fear of being left out of this huge grab bag of temptation that fate had placed before them.
+As the looting spiraled out of control, Detroit police began to arrest looters on a wholesale scale.
+As night approached, and with it the convenient cover of darkness, the looting spread dramatically.
+Many who had never stolen in their life, suddenly felt compelled by this unique opportunity, stymied by the fear of being left out of this huge grab bag of temptation that fate had placed before them.

 Looters were bold and brazen when the no shoot order was discovered.
 This looter hailed a taxi to help him take his newly acquired chair home.
 The two struggled mightily to get it into the trunk of the cab.
 Finally admitting defeat, the cab driver drove away, leaving the frustrated rioter at his leisure.

 At 2:00 p.m.
 Sunday, Mayor Cavanagh summoned the State Police.
 As the situation grew worse, at 4:00 p.m. he contacted Governor Romney and requested the National Guard be brought in.
-With the additional presence of these two entities, by late afternoon it appeared as if the situation on 12th Street was gaining control.
+With the additional presence of these two entities, it appeared by late afternoon as if the situation on 12th Street was gaining control.
 This was an aberration.
 Rioters simply moved to other streets outside the cordoned off area.
-To make matters worse, the Guardsmen were on their two week annual training in Grayling several hours away.
+To make matters worse, the bulk of the Guardsmen were on their two week annual training in Grayling several hours away.
 Only a few hundred were at the Detroit armory ready to be deployed.

 Above: Arrestees run the guantlett of officers and into 1300 Beaubien to be processed.